 BSA provides Bear den meeting ideas for den leaders on the Scouting.org website.
 These Cub Scout den meeting plans are step by step guides to carrying out a den meeting.
 Today’s article covers the twelfth and thirteenth Bear Cub Scout den meeting plans.
 This plan focuses on Bear Achievement 5 – Sharing Your World with Wildlife and the Wildlife Conservation Belt Loop.
 The activities in this plan are meant to be spread out over two meetings to allow ample time for finishing the birdhouses.

 You will be building birdhouses from kits for this meeting.
-If your budget is tight, you can find inexpensive bulk kits like this set of 12 birdhouse kits for $17.
 Another option is to make a Gourd Birdhouse.

 If you don’t already have the BSA den meeting plans, download BSA Bear Den Meeting Plan 12 and 13 to follow along with this article.

 Bear Den Meeting Ideas: BSA Plan 12 and 13 – Sharing Your World With Wildlife

 You will need to purchase supplies, including the kits (see note above about inexpensive kits).
 You should arrange for some extra parents to be at this meeting to lend a hand.
 Also, have your information ready about extinct and endangered species.
 See my article about learning about endangered species in your area for some help.

 Check out my gathering activities page for some ideas.

 Keep business to a minimum.